Chemistry Learner

 4. Which sugar does not reduce Fehling’s solution?

 Ans.
-Sucrose does not reduce Fehling’s solution because it does not have a free aldehyde or ketone group.
+Sucrose does not reduce Fehling’s solution because it lacks a free aldehyde or ketone group.

 5. Why is aldehyde more reactive towards nucleophilic addition reaction than ketone?